Grant access to Settings

 2. Find the IT group and select the pencil icon in the Edit column to edit that group.

-The edit view includes an Environment permissions section listing all environments you are managing.
+The edit view includes an Environment permissions section listing all environments you're managing.

-3. Expand the environment for which you want to make changes and select the Policies tab.
+3. Expand the environment you want to change and select the Policies tab.

 4. In the Select policies to bind filter box: